Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: PROPOSED SOLUTION

-In this section, the FP method\cite{shen2018fractional} is employed to transform the intractable non-convex objective function and constraints (12c) into a more tractable form.
-By substituting the optimal common rate into (P1) and applying the FP-based reformulation, an equivalent problem, denoted as (P2), can be obtained as:
+In this section, the FP method\cite{shen2018fractional} is employed to transform the intractable non-convex objective function \eqref{eq:opt_problem_obj} and constraints \eqref{eq:opt_problem_constraint2} into a more tractable form.
+By substituting the optimal common rate into $(\mathbf{P1})$ and applying the FP-based reformulation, an equivalent problem, denoted as $(\mathbf{P3})$, can be obtained as: